XG272-2K-OLED

 To enable the Crosshair function:

-NOTE: A preview image of the Crosshair (type and color) will be displayed on the right side of the OSD Menu before confirming.
+Note: A preview image of the Crosshair (type and color) will be displayed on the right side of the OSD Menu before confirming.

 Type Crosshair

-Type A Crosshair A.png
+Type A

-Type B Crosshair B.png
+Type B

-NOTE: This message box will appear with the Crosshair, and disappear after three seconds automatically.
+Note: This message box will appear with the Crosshair, and disappear after three seconds automatically.

 Technical Specifications